congruence-engine/universal-ner-with-gliner/datasets/README.md

 ## NER Datasets
 This file contains datasets created at various stages of the NER/GLiNER investigation for the purpose of fine-tuning a GLiNER model.
-Some of these datasets have been optimised for training a GLiNER model, while others were produced in the course of data gathering but may still prove useful for other cultural heritage NER projects.
+Some of these datasets have been optimised for fine-tuning a [GLiNER model](https://github.com/urchade/GLiNER), while others were produced in the course of data gathering but may still prove useful for other cultural heritage NER projects.

 ## Overview
 Datasets contained here: